Kayapo & Kamayura People of Brazil

 Define an uncontacted tribe

-1. Give up to three supposed locations where these tribes exist globally. (*One must be outside of South America)
+1. Give up to three supposed locations where these tribes exist globally. (*One must be outside of South America).
+You must show the locations of where they might live using a map of your choice (referenced).

 3. Explain the potential consequences of 'First Contact'

-4. To give the reader the full extent of their lives, explain five modern day things that they would never have heard of
+4. To give the reader the full extent of their lives, describe three modern-day things that they would not be aware of

 Define an uncontacted tribe

-1. Give up to three supposed locations where these tribes exist globally. (*One must be outside of South America)
+1. Give up to three supposed locations where these tribes exist globally. (*One must be outside of South America).
+You must show the locations of where they might live using a map of your choice (referenced).

 3. Explain the potential consequences of 'First Contact'

-4. To give the reader the full extent of their lives, explain five modern day things that they would never have heard of
+4. To give the reader the full extent of their lives, describe three modern-day things that they would not be aware of